 - A container deposit scheme to be introduced by 2023.
 Similar schemes are in place or planned for all other Australian states/territories and allow for return of a range of glass and plastic beverage containers for a ten-cent refund.
-The details of the scheme (including the range of eligible containers) are currently being developed by the Victorian Government. - A staged increase in the EPA landfill levy will be implemented over three years, with current rates at Metropolitan landfills like the one at Hallam Road, Hampton Park that is currently used by Council of \$65.90/tonne rising to \$125.90/tonne by 2023.
-Regional rates will rise from \$33.03-\$57.76/tonne to \$62.95-\$110.79/tonne depending on the type of waste.

-- Waste will be regulated as an essential service and a new dedicated waste and recycling Act will be established, supported by a new dedicated waste authority. - Investment in waste to energy will be encouraged (with a cap of one million tonnes to 2040). - State-wide education and behaviour change programs will be implemented. - A high risk and hazardous waste management program will be established and supported by a new waste crime prevention inspectorate within EPA.
+The details of the scheme (including the range of eligible containers) are currently being developed by the Victorian Government. - A staged increase in the landfill levy will be implemented over three years, with current rates at Hallam landfill of \$65.90/tonne rising to \$125.90/tonne by 20232.
+Regional rates will rise from \$33.03-\$57.76/tonne to \$62.95-\$110.79/tonne depending on the type of waste. - Waste will be regulated as an essential service and a new dedicated waste and recycling Act will be established, supported by a new dedicated waste authority. - Investment in waste to energy will be encouraged (within a cap of one million tonnes to 2040). - Statewide education and behaviour change programs will be implemented. - A high risk and hazardous waste management program will be established and supported by a new waste crime prevention inspectorate within EPA.

-To deliver the waste and recycling reforms outlined in Recycling Victoria, Councils must submit a waste transition plan in accordance with the requirements of the Victorian Government six months prior to the implementation of any of the recycling reforms or service changes.
+To deliver the waste and recycling reforms outlined in Recycling Victoria, Council has developed a draft waste transition plan in accordance with Victorian Government requirements.
+A final transition plan will be submitted six months prior to the implementation of any of the recycling reforms or service changes.

-In 2019, Infrastructure Victoria (IV) was asked by the Victorian Government to provide advice on the infrastructure required to improve recycling and resource recovery.
+In 2019 Infrastructure Victoria (IV) was asked by the Victorian Government to provide advice on the infrastructure required to improve recycling and resource recovery.
 IV's investigation culminated in the April 2020 release of their Advice on recycling and resource recovery infrastructure report.
 IV identified a need for 87 potential new or upgraded facilities, including a number in the Gippsland region.